golightlyb/tao/README.md

 * Graphics - can you make promotional graphics e.g. a logo for the mod?
 Can you make models that can appear in the universe?
 * Video making - can you make a video of you playing the mod?
 * Financial - v1.0 was a month-long side-project.
 Can you [sponsor me](https://github.com/sponsors/golightlyb) montly or as a once-off for future work?
 * Programming - pull requests are welcome!
+(I'll actually unzip the files at some point; I don't normally develop on Windows so don't have git installed...)
 * Social - tell your friends! :)